 Add a few tablespoons of pasta sauce to the bottom of a baking dish and spread it out.

-Cover the dish with foil and bake until the cheese is melted and bubbly.
+Cover the dish with aluminum foil and bake until the cheese is melted and bubbly.
 Remove the foil in the last 15 minutes of baking.
 Let it cool for 5 minutes when it’s done, then slice, serve, and enjoy!

 Can you make lasagna ahead of time?